-You can also visit this page on our site for more information on Digital Motion X-ray (DMX)
+You can also visit this page on our site for more information on Digital Motion X-rays (DMX)

-Research on cervical instability and Prolotherapy.
+Research on cervical instability.
 A mechanical approach to Dissociation, Anxiety, and Depression

-Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult-to-treat musculoskeletal disorders.
+Caring Medical has published dozens of papers on Prolotherapy injections as a treatment for difficult-to-treat musculoskeletal disorders.

 A Digital Motion X-Ray or DMX is a tool we use to help understand a patient’s neck instability and how we may be able to help the patients with our treatments.
 In the illustration below a patient who suffered from upper cervical instability demonstrated hypermobility of the C1-C2.
 This hypermobility can result in common symptoms of neck pain, headaches, dizziness, vertigo, tinnitus, concentration difficulties, anxiety, TMJ, and other symptoms.